Shyam-Chen/MJML-Starter/README.md

 * Codelyzer, Jasmine, Karma, Protractor and Travis

 #### +Backend
-* Express and Universal
+* Express and Mongoose
-* Mongo and Mongoose
+* Mongo and Robomongo
 * Mocha and Chai
 * Nodemon and PM2
-* Robomongo and MLab
 * Winston and Papertrail
 * Nginx and Varnish
-* Heroku
+* Heroku and MLab
 * Google Compute Engine

 :sparkles: **Become an Angular Expert** :sparkles: